EverydayHealthLogo

 • Medical School: University of Md Sch of Med, Baltimore Md | University of Maryland At Baltimore / Professional Schools | University of Maryland School of Medicine

-Is Dr. Mcrill board certified in Ophthalmologist?
+Is Dr. Mcrill board certified as an Ophthalmologist?

 Yes, Dr. Connie Mcrill, MD is board certified by the American Board of Ophthalmology